-- The school's CEIAG programme is delivered through the Personal Development Programme in Years 7 to 11, taught in tutor groups for 35 minutes each week at a fixed time.
-The delivery is both formal and informal and permeates the whole curriculum.
-In addition, the programme is supplemented by assemblies, lunchtime workshops, external workplace visits and trips. - The school works closely with the Local Enterprise Partnership, Hampshire Futures and the Eastleigh Consortium, engaging with other career providers to share best practice and work in a collaborative manner, sharing information and ideas.
+- Tutors deliver the school's CEIAG programme during weekly careers education lessons, taught in tutor groups each week at a fixed time.
+In addition, each subject is expected to link curriculum learning to careers, indicating in schemes of work where careers education is taking place, permeating the whole curriculum.
+The delivery of the school's CEIAG programme is both formal and informal; and is supplemented by timetabled RSHE lessons, assemblies, lunchtime workshops, external workplace visits and trips. - The school works closely with the Local Enterprise Partnership, Hampshire Futures, Careers and Enterprise Company and the Eastleigh Consortium, engaging with other career providers to share best practice and work in a collaborative manner, sharing information and ideas.

-Governor Responsibilities
+Trustee Responsibilities

-The governing body will ensure that the School has a clear policy on Careers Education, Information and Guidance (CEIAG) and that this is clearly communicated to all stakeholders.
+The Board of Trustees will ensure that the School has a clear policy on Careers Education, Information and Guidance (CEIAG) and that this is clearly communicated to all stakeholders.
 They should ensure that this policy is:

-- based on the eight Gatsby Benchmarks

-- meeting the school's legal requirements
+- based on the eight Gatsby Benchmarks - meeting the school's legal requirements

-- The governing body will ensure that arrangements are in place to allow a range of educational and training providers to access students in Years 7 to 11

-• There will be a member of the governing body who takes a strategic interest in CEIAG and encourages employer engagement.
+- The Board of Trustees will ensure that arrangements are in place to allow a range of educational and training providers to access students in Years 7 to 11 - There will be a member of the Board of Trustees who takes a strategic interest in CEIAG and encourages employer engagement.